DriftwoodPalace/Hodl-Guide/hodl-guide/README.md

 https://github.com/rustyrussell/bitcoin-storage-guide

-or for even more depth, take a look at:
+Or for even more depth, take a look at:

 https://glacierprotocol.org/